-- 9.4 Calculate the standard electrode potential value (V) of half-cell of AgCl(s)+ $e^- \rightarrow 16.0$ pt Ag(s)+Cl- (aq) at 298 K. Note: You must show all works. - 9.5 Which of the statements is the main purpose of step 5 in this analysis?
+- 9.4 Calculate the standard electrode potential (V) of half-cell of $AgCl(s)+e^- \rightarrow 16.0pt$ $Ag(s)+Cl^-$ (aq) at 298 K. Note: All workings must be clearly shown. - 9.5 Which of the statement is the main purpose of step 5 in this analysis?
 Tick the 5.0pt correct box on the answer sheet.

-- 9.6 Write net ionic equations for the complexation and the back titration reaction 6.0pt of step 7 on the answer sheet. - 9.7 Calculate Ni2+ concentration as mg/L in the wastewater of the factory.
-Note: 25.0pt You must show all works. - 9.8 Calculate the minimum pH value for starting the precipitation of Ni2+ ions in 30.0pt the solution obtained in step 5 by passing saturated H_2S gas into the solution until saturation.
+- 9.6 Write net ionic equations for the complexation and the back titration reaction 6.0pt that occured in step 7 on the answer sheet. - 9.7 Calculate the concentration of Ni2+ as mg/L in the wastewater of the factory.
+25.0pt Note: All workings must be clearly shown. - 9.8 Calculate the minimum pH value for starting the precipitation of Ni2+ ions in 30.0pt the solution obtained in step 5 by passing saturated H_2S gas into the solution until saturation is achieved.
 If you cannot solve question 9.7, use 20 mg/L Ni2+ sample for this question.
-Note: You must show all works.
+Note: All workings must be clearly shown.